Your money-making expert. Financial journalist, TV and radio personality.

 The Boots scheme allows you to bring your empty beauty, health, wellness and dental products, from any brand, into all Boots retailers.

 When you bring five empty products into one of the in-store recycle bins, Boots will generously give you a total of 600 Boots Advantage Card points when you spend £10 or more – that’s worth £6.

 Recycling just got easier with John Lewis’ Beauty Cycle.
-If you’re a My John Lewis member, you’ll instantly get £5 off when you spend £20 or more on Beauty when you bring in five or more clean, empty beauty product containers to any of their beauty counters.
+If you’re a My John Lewis member, you’ll instantly get £5 off when you spend £20 or more on Beauty when you bring in five or more clean, empty beauty product containers to any of John Lewis beauty counters.

-Most Kiehl’s stores now have recycling hubs where once you bring in ten empties you can receive a free £9.75 voucher to spend on any product you like.
+Most Kiehl’s stores now have recycling hubs where, once you bring in 10 empties, you can receive a free £9.75 voucher to spend on any product you like.

-Even if you bring in just 1 empty, you can still receive points in their Family Loyalty Rewards Programme.
+Even if you bring in just one empty, you can still receive points through the Family Loyalty Rewards Programme.

 The Perfume Shop has always set out to host luxury perfumes at affordable prices but now you can get a further discount when you recycle your old bottles.

 Bring back any of your old perfume bottles to The Perfume Shop and you can get a 10% discount off any product.